Tips for credit card fraud prevention

 Avoid public Wi-Fi for financial transactions

-The sort of free public Wi-Fi you find at restaurants or shopping centers is notoriously insecure.
+The free public Wi-Fi you find at restaurants or shopping centers may not be secure.
 These networks might be unencrypted or otherwise have weak security, which means that stealing the information passing through them can be easy.

-Your best bet would be to not use public Wi-Fi at all.
+Your best bet is to not use public Wi-Fi at all.
 If you do use it, don’t give out any sensitive personal information and, if possible, use a virtual private network (VPN) for added safety.

 Understand your credit card’s fraud policies

-Card credit issuers are required to limit the liability of consumers for credit card fraud, and some issuers have zero liability policies.
-Citi, for example, provides $0 liability on unauthorized charges on consumer credit card accounts.
+Card credit issuers are required to limit the liability of consumers for credit card fraud, and some issuers have $0 liability policies on unauthorized purchases.
+Citi provides $0 liability on unauthorized charges on consumer credit card accounts.
 Check the terms of your credit card to understand its specific policies relating to credit card fraud.

 How to identify credit card fraud

-If you can identify any of these signs, take steps to report the credit card fraud and secure your account immediately.
+If you can identify any of these signs, take steps to report the fraud and secure your account immediately.

 How to respond to credit card fraud